NirjanaBarua/NirjanaBarua/README.md

 🎓 A curious and driven CS graduate passionate about solving real-world problems with clean code.<br>
 💻 Skilled in **HTML**, **CSS**, **JavaScript**, **React**, **Node.js**, **Express.js** and **MongoDB** — now exploring **MySQL**, **Postman** and **Redux**.
 🌱 Eager to grow as a Software Engineer by learning modern technologies and contributing to real-world projects.
-👯 I’m looking to collaborate with others preparing for software engineering roles.
+👯 I’m looking to collaborate with others preparing for software engineering roles.<br>
 📚 I enjoy solving problems, learning new tools and turning ideas into digital reality.
 ⚡ Fun fact: I’m so good at daydreaming, I could win gold if it ever became an Olympic sport! 😂🏅